dkerr64/Arduino-HomeKit-ESP8266/README.md

 ## Change Log

+#### v1.5.0

+* Added function to close HomeKit server
+* Moved some memory usage from stack to heap, and from heap to PROGMEM to reduce overall memory usage.
+* Improved performance of HomeKit pairing, help avoid WiFi disconnection.
+* Handle edge-case where client IP address may not be set during WiFi setup.

 #### v1.4.0

 * Add `yield()` while crypto computing, to prevent WiFi disconnection.
 The idea is from [BbIKTOP-issues80](https://github.com/Yurik72/ESPHap/issues/80#issuecomment-803685175)